 Understanding the ‘Path Object Not Tagged’ Error

-This error is frequently reported by the PAC 2021 checker, a tool that checks the accessibility of PDF files.
-During a check, you might come across a list of issues under the WCAG (Web Content Accessibility Guidelines) criteria.
-One of these is likely the ‘Path Object Not Tagged’ error.
+The PAC 2021 checker, a tool for checking PDF file accessibility, frequently reports this error.
+When you check a file, you might find a list of issues under the WCAG (Web Content Accessibility Guidelines) criteria, including the ‘Path Object Not Tagged’ error.

 Tackling the Issue Head-On